-You end up seeing only the analytics produced by each individual application — remember, somewhere between 14.3 and 500 — but you never get the whole picture.
-And in many cases, the connections this “whole picture” creates are crucial in order for certain business functions to succeed.
+You end up seeing only the analytics produced by each individual application — remember, somewhere between 40 and 200+ — but you never get the whole picture.

 As IBM put it, “The most common challenges associated with big data … are fundamental, even traditional, information integration problems.”

 The industry-leading development firm Laserfiche reinforces this point powerfully: